Krakow guide

 Auditorium Maximum of Krakow's Jagiellonian University

-Centrally situated Auditorium Maximum of the Krakow university, 35 Krupnicza street, often doubles as a music hall for 1,200.
+Centrally situated Auditorium Maximum of the Krakow university, 35 Krupnicza street,

-Krakow venues for music
+Most popular venues for music in Krakow

-Operetta shows take place in the city's various venues.
 The Krakow Chamber Opera has its playhouse at 15 Miodowa street in the Kazimierz district.

 Krakow’s classical-music orchestras, ensembles, choirs, etc. usually give concerts in smaller halls such as Florianka at 8 Basztowa street.
 Also, they often lease the city’s Gothic churches, famed for their splendid acoustics, for a night or two.
 Throughout summer there are frequent open-air concerts – in gardens, the Old Town's beautiful courtyards, on squares, etc.